Cap-go/website/src/content/docs/docs/tooling/sandbox-app.md

 * [Status Bar](https://github.com/ionic-team/capacitor-plugins/tree/main/status-bar) - Provides methods for configuring the style of the Status Bar, along with showing or hiding it.
 * [Storage](https://github.com/ionic-team/capacitor-plugins/tree/main/preferences)(preferences) - Provides a simple key/value persistent store for lightweight data.
 * [Text Zoom](https://github.com/ionic-team/capacitor-plugins/tree/main/text-zoom) - Provides the ability to change Web View text size for visual accessibility.
-* [Toast](https://github.com/ionic-team/capacitor-plugins/tree/main/toast) - Provides a notification pop up for displaying important information to a user.
+* [Toast](https://github.com/ionic-team/capacitor-plugins/tree/main/toast) - Provides a notification pop-up for displaying important information to a user.
 Just like real toast!

 #### Some unofficial plugins are installed and preconfigured too